memberful/memberful-wp/readme.txt

 == Description ==

-A simple WordPress membership plugin that integrates your site with [Memberful](https://memberful.com).
+A reliable WordPress membership plugin that integrates your site with [Memberful](https://memberful.com).
 Memberful is a service for selling subscriptions to your website with [Stripe](https://stripe.com).

 Features include:

-* Automatic syncing of your Memberful member data to WordPress.
+* Automatic syncing of your Memberful membership data to WordPress.
 * Single sign on: Members are automatically signed into WordPress when they sign in to Memberful.
-* Create a paywall and restrict access to content.
+* Create a paywall and restrict access to content based on membership level.
 Quickly protect any posts or pages right from your WordPress edit screen.
-* A widget with links to sign in and manage your account (update credit card, cancel subscription, etc.).
+* A widget with links for members to sign in and manage their account (update credit card, cancel subscription, etc.).
-* Ability to create Private RSS feeds
+* Option to create Private RSS feeds and protect bbPress forums.

 == Installation ==